 If you liked this, you may also like:

-Chew Proof Dog Bed Cover - Made with ballistic fibers.
+Chew Proof Dog Bed Cover - If your dog chews up beds, check out this solution, made with tough ballistic fibers.